 A beautiful town of San Sebastian is famous for its textiles that focuses on the art of looms.
 The handicrafts of San Sebastian are unique that you will not be able to find them anywhere else in the country.
 Working on looms has become a way of life for many of those who live in this beautiful town.

-This is an interesting tourist route that combines towns with different types of attractions, such as high altitude mountains, artisanal villages, ecotourism, gastronomy, and much more.
+This is an attractive tourist route that combines towns with different types of attractions, such as high altitude mountains, artisanal villages, ecotourism, gastronomy, and much more.

-Most of these towns are attractively decorated with murals that display Salvadoran life; additionally, at these towns, you will find a wide range of tourist services such as hotels and restaurants, among others.
+Most of these towns are attractively decorated with murals that display Salvadoran life; additionally, at these towns, you will find a wide range of tourist services such as hotels and restaurants.

-Evidently, the towns on the handicrafts route in El Salvador are not the only ones that produce handicrafts in the country.
-Other colorful cities such as Nahuizalco, Salcoatitan, Juayua, Apaneca, Concepción de Ataco, and Achuachapan, also create astonishing crafts.
+Evidently, the towns on the handicrafts route in El Salvador are not the only ones that produce El Salvador handicrafts.
+Other colorful cities such as Nahuizalco, Salcoatitan, Juayua, Apaneca, Concepción de Ataco, and Ahuachapan, also create astonishing Salvadoran crafts.